thehaseebshah/garden/content/Public Rulebook/Current Rules.md

             1. 1500
             2. 1700
     2. In the Pomos we must do any of these: Any Islamic Course that is available outside of YouTube, and/or an Islamic Book, and/or Planning, and/or Research/Creation of Islamic Projects and/or Freelancing and/or Job Work and/or Career Learning
-    3. At least 2 Pomos, among the above times, should be fully based on Freelancing/Job Work/Career Learning on Mon to Thurs, or 2 Pomo penalties are caused.
+    3. At least 2 Pomos, among the above times, should be fully based on Freelancing/Job Work/Career Learning on Mon to Thurs, or 1 Pomo penalty is caused for each.
     4. Not completing a Pomodoro causes 5 P2s for Mandatory ones.
     5. A Pomo will be considered complete using UP Rule
     6. If due to an unforeseen circumstance a Pomo is missed and the unforeseen circumstance is gone now, we will be given 30 or 60 mins of buffer time (depending on the type of unforeseen circumstance) and then we will be able to continue the current Pomo, and it will be considered complete along with the previous ones.